NicolasDurrande/guepard/AISTATS_experiments/figures/Figure_2-4_banana.md

 # SVGP ensembles and sparse SVGP on the banana dataset

 This notebook contains the code to generate figures 2 and 4.
-It takes around a minute to run.
+It takes a minute or so to run.

 ```python